larius11/Basics/README.md

 # Basics

-All skeleton programs I decide to build.
+All skeleton programs I decide to build will live here.
----

 ## 1 - FizzBuzz